PatGendre/oai-openedition/docs/source/harvesting.rst

 Selective Harvesting
 ------------------------------

 The repository allows selective harvesting, by set and by date.
-Two simple sample queries:

-* http://oai.openedition.org/?verb=ListRecords&metadataPrefix=oai_dc&set=journals:chs for retrieving a list of records from the journal Crime, History & Societies
-* http://oai.openedition.org/?verb=ListRecords&metadataPrefix=oai_dc&from=2013-03-13 for retrieving a list of records added or updated since 13 march 2013.

 Selective harvesting by set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^